-25. Homelessness
+26. Homelessness

-- 25.1 The DSL and deputies will be aware of the contact details and referral routes in the Local Housing Authority so that concerns over homelessness can be raised as early as possible. - 25.2 Indicators that a family may be at risk of homelessness include the following: - Household debt - Rent arrears - Domestic Abuse - Anti-social behaviour - Any mention of the family saying they are moving home because "they have to" - 25.3 Referrals to the Local Housing Authority do not replace referrals to social care where a child is being harmed or at risk of harm.
+- 26.1 The DSL and deputies will be aware of the contact details and referral routes in the Local Housing Authority so that concerns over homelessness can be raised as early as possible. - 26.2 Indicators that a family may be at risk of homelessness include the following: - Household debt - Rent arrears - Domestic Abuse - Anti-social behaviour - Any mention of the family saying they are moving home because "they have to" - 26.3 Referrals to the Local Housing Authority do not replace referrals to social care where a child is being harmed or at risk of harm.

-26. County lines criminal activity
+27. Serious violence including county lines criminal activity